Inside the boot camp reforming teenage hackers

 A punishment that fits the crime?

-Still, Ben and the other boys here have committed crimes, and the soft approach I'm witnessing might irk people who take a more hard-line approach to criminal justice, or those who have been victims of their crimes.
+Still, Ben and the other boys here have committed crimes, and the treatment I'm witnessing might irk people who take a more hard-line approach to criminal justice, or those who have been victims of their crimes.

 Beyond rehabilitation, however, this program is designed to lay down the law.